FIGBERT/figbert.com/content/_index.md

 I'm Benji, an Israeli-American programmer building secure, clean, and effective systems.
 I use modern technologies to build software that avoids bloat and unnecessary complexity.
 I want to work on real and interesting problems in challenging areas that matter.
+I am an undergraduate student at Stanford University.

 ## My Work